 Our Aims

-We aim to help people manage how they respond to difficult emotions and therefore have kinder and more trusting relationships with themselves and others, to feel safer in relationships and lead more fulfilling lives.
+We help people manage how they respond to difficult emotions so they can build kinder and more trusting relationships with themselves and others, feel safer in relationships, and lead more fulfilling lives

 Our Values

-We want to combat health inequalities by providing accessible psychological interventions which are not reliant on patients being able to find the right words for the right help.
+We will provide accessible psychological interventions, which are not reliant on patients being able to find the right words for the right help.
 This may include patients who are unable to access more verbal forms of talking therapy.

-We are relational therapists and encourage relational thinking and awareness for our patients, based on the belief that mutually satisfying relationships with others are necessary for one’s emotional well-being
+We are relational therapists and encourage relational thinking and awareness for our patients, where mutually satisfying relationships with others are necessary for emotional well-being

-We will always work collaboratively with families and carers, and with colleagues in our Multi-Disciplinary Teams (MDTs) to provide an additional perspective and insight to support holistic care planning.
+We will always collaborate with families and carers, and our Multi-Disciplinary collagues to provide an additional perspective and insight to support well-rounded care planning.
 We will nurture alliance with Arts in Health and Wellbeing Providers and our other professional partners for the benefit of patients and staff.

-We will promote (Mental Health) Literacy with arts based psychological learning groups, psychological education and arts based self-care resources that enable recovery and connections beyond our services
+We will promote Mental Health literacy and self-awareness through psychological education groups, and in the use of arts based self-care resources that enable people to find recovery and connections in their own community beyond our services

-We are committed to co-design and co-deliver our services with people with lived experience of our services
+We are committed to co-design and co-deliver our services with people with lived experience of using mental health services

 Our Capacity & Governance